grantHarris/leaflet-rxjs/README.md

 // Registering an event callback in regular Leaflet fashion map.on('zoomend', function(event) {
-	console.log('Executed as a callback');
+	console.log('Executed as a Leaflet on callback', event);
 });

-// Registering an event with leaflet-rxjs
+// Registering events with leaflet-rxjs var mapObservable = map.observable('click dblclick');
-// Returns a RxJS observable
-var mapObservable = map.observable('moveend');

-mapObservable.subscribe(function(event) {
+// Subscribe to the observable mapObservable.subscribe(function(event) {
-    console.log('Executed as an observable', event);
+    console.log('Executed from an observable', event);
 });
+// Multiple subscribers are supported mapObservable.subscribe(function(event) {
+    console.log('Second subscriber', event);
+});

-// Unregister from all event handling in 60 seconds setTimeout(function(){
+// Unregister the mapObservable after 60 seconds setTimeout(function(){
 	map.off('moveend', mapObservable);
 }, 60000);

-// Also works on other objects var popup = L.popup()
+// Also works on other objects (any Leaflet object with event support) var popup = L.popup()
     .setLatLng(latlng)
     .setContent('<p>Hello world!<br />This is a nice popup.</p>')